StreisandEffect/streisand/README.md

 2. Run the installer for Ansible and its dependencies.

         ./util/venv-dependencies.sh ./venv
-  * The installer will detect missing packages, and print the commands needed to install them.
+  * The installer will detect missing system packages, and print the commands needed to install them.
+  * Expect warnings about `pbr` and `azure-cli-core`.

 3. Activate the Ansible packages that were installed.